truenas/documentation/content/TrueCommand/Clustering/ManageClusters.md

 Check the **Confirm** box, then click **OK** to delete the cluster.

-On the Dashboard, click the three dot icon and select Services.
-Stop the Gluster service and uncheck START On BOOT..
+On the Dashboard, click the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> icon and select Services.
+Stop the Gluster service and uncheck START ON BOOT.

 {{< /tab >}}
 {{< tab "Replicated" >}}